Apple Corps v Apple Computer: 1986–1991

+Sosumi

+In 1989, when the lawsuit was filed, Apple Computer employee Jim Reekes was part of the team working on the company's operating system update, System 7.
+He had added a sampled system sound called Chimes, which the company legal department worried would further exacerbate the legal challenge.
+Reekes successfully resubmitted the name as sosumi, not pointing out to the company lawyers that this would be read phonetically as "so sue me".
+By coincidence, Mac OS 7 was released to the public in 1991, the same year the settlement of the lawsuit was reached.

 2003–2006

 In September 2003, Apple Corps sued Apple Computer again, this time for breach of contract, in using the Apple logo in the creation and operation of Apple Computer's iTunes Music Store, which Apple Corps contended was a violation of the previous agreement.
 Some observers believed the wording of the previous settlement favoured Apple Computer in this case.
 Other observers speculated that if Apple Corps was successful, Apple Computer would be forced to offer a much larger settlement, perhaps resulting in Apple Corps becoming a major shareholder in Apple Computer, or perhaps in Apple Computer splitting the iPod and related business into a separate entity.

-The trial opened on 29 March 2006 in England, before a single judge of the High Court.
+Following Apple Computer's unsuccessful efforts, in 2003 and 2004, to have the lawsuit dismissed by a California court, or have the jurisdiction changed to California by an English court, the trial opened on 29 March 2006 in England, before a single judge of the High Court.
 In opening arguments, a lawyer for Apple Corps stated that in 2003, shortly before the launch of Apple Computer's on-line music store, Apple Corps rejected a $1 million offer from Apple Computer to use the Apple name on the iTunes store.

 On 8 May 2006 the court ruled in favour of Apple Computer, with Mr Justice Mann holding that "no breach of the trademark agreement [had] been demonstrated".

 The Judge focused on section 4.3 of that agreement:

 The Judge held Apple Computer's use was covered under this clause.

 In response, Neil Aspinall, manager of Apple Corps, indicated that the company did not accept the decision: "With great respect to the trial judge, we consider he has reached the wrong conclusion. [...]
 We will accordingly be filing an appeal and putting the case again to the Court of Appeal."
 The judgment orders Apple Corps to pay Apple Computer's legal costs at an estimated GB£2 million, but pending the appeal the judge declined Apple Computer's request for an interim payment of £1.5 million.

 The verdict coincidentally led to the Guy Goma incident on BBC News 24, in which a job applicant mistakenly appeared on air after he was confused with computing expert Guy Kewney.